torgeirl/printer_tools/README.md

 `make_report()` returns a report on page count increase for the given period.

 ### printer_status
+Rewritten to handle Ricoh printers, the code has lost some of its flexibility and some more hacky solutions had to be included.
+It now use Management Information Base (MIBs), and assumes your provide the code a path to each MIB.

+The main function loops over each printer given as a parameter and, if they answer ping, their infomation is printed.

+`ping()` silently pings the host once.
+Returns true if host answers; false if it doesn't.

+`get_printer_info()` asks a printer for its info using the `get_by_mib()` function and returns that info as a formatted string.

 ## Setting up CRON job
-`$ export VISUAL=vim; crontab -e` opens the list of CRON jobs the user have on the server in the VIM editor:
+`$ export VISUAL=vim; crontab -e` opens the list of CRON jobs the user have on the server in the VIM editor.
+The following will create a CRON job that runs 23:45 each day:

     TERM=xterm
     45 23 * * * python printer_stats.py 2>&1 | mail -s "Subject" "mail@example.com"